Project-Scoped

 After adding a Webhook as an alert destination, you can use it as destination for other alerts.

-- It must expose a GET method with the webhook URI, that immediately returns
+• It must expose a GET method with the webhook URI, that immediately returns HTTP 200.
+Tenderly makes a request to this method to verify the webhook is reachable.

-.
-Tenderly makes a request to this method to verify the webhook is reachable. - It must expose a POST method with the same webhook URI.
+• It must expose a POST method with the same webhook URI.
 The webhook will receive a payload described below.

-doesn't respond within 5 seconds, Tenderly considers this as a failed webhook execution. - The webhook URL must use HTTPS.
+• Unless a HTTP 200 doesn’t respond within 5 seconds, Tenderly considers this as a failed webhook execution.

 The Webhook must respond within 5 seconds time-frame.
 If there's no response, the execution is considered failed.